commown-shared-wallet/documentations/Design_pattern_decisions.md

 ## CSW - Proxy factory contract <a name="csw-proxy-factory"></a>
 ### Goal
 The proxy factory contract's goal is to create proxies for users willing to build a Commown Shared Wallet.
-It also manages the proxy list, and saves the bound between a user and his sahred wallet.
+It also manages the proxy list, and saves the bound between a user and his shared wallet.
 All this is permited by states mapping : `mapping(address => address[]) public commownProxiesPerUser`,`mapping(address => uint256) public nbProxiesPerUser`.

 ### Create proxy
 Proxy are created using the `ERC1967Proxy` from OpenZeppelin which will call the `initilize` function with a selector, to create an instance of an UUPS.